MrJustMeDahl/OLA1_systems_integration/README.md

 ## Organise a technology stack for the assignment– whatever the problem is you need certain technologies to solve it – this one needs a version control platform, text editing and desk (online research).
 For a better outcome a development stack too.
 Agree as a group a project management style and approach.

 - Text editing technology: LateX / Overleaf.
+[Overleaf](https://www.overleaf.com/project/68b171348c25df3d90ec95ff)
+- Referencing tool: Zotero.
 - Version control platform: Github.
 - Desk / project management: Miro.
 [Miro board](https://miro.com/app/board/uXjVJO1kyvA=/)